Premature Birth Connected To Low Vitamin D and Progesterone Levels In Pregnancy

 The researchers found that vitamin D deficiency was most strongly related to preterm births with damage to the placenta caused by inflammation.

-Bioidentical progesterone has been shown to help with conception, healthy pregnancy and reducing premature births, as well as protecting bones against osteoporosis.
+Bioidentical progesterone has been shown to help with conception, healthy pregnancy and reducing premature births.